 The Farming Artists are interested in the larger ecosystem of their project and are committed to creating a regenerative enterprise with a lot of emphasis on growing the four nurturing capitals (living, cultural, social and spiritual).
 With their cooperative enterprises and co-living experiment, they aim for inter-generational engagement and well-being.
 The core of their community-scale work is vibrant seasonal festivals.
-Green building design, guest lodging and co-housing are what they sense for next steps.
-This is where our design work begins!
+Green building design, guest lodging and co-housing.

-This three day workshop will begin on Thursday evening with a Harvest Moon social and kickoff at the Farming Artists barn in Blue Hill.
-Friday the workshop will open at Gatherings, also in Blue Hill.
-Workshop sessions will run until Sunday, at which point there will be a public reveal of the design.
-There is an optional ceremony back on land to close the weekend.
+This three day workshop will begin on Thursday evening with a Harvest Moon Social and Workshop Kickoff at the Farming Artists barn.
+The weekend workshop will begin Friday morning at Gatherings in Blue Hill.
+Workshop sessions culminate on Sunday afternoon with a public reveal of the design.
+There is an optional ceremony back at the Farming Artists to formally close the weekend.

 Tuition for this course ranges from $180 to $360, depending on circumstance.
 Partial scholarships are available though support of our sponsors.

-To ensure that this CDL is a rewarding participatory process for all, there is considerable pre-work for the facilitators, the hosts and sponsors involved.
-Please be as generous as you are able!
+To ensure that the Cooperative Design Lab is a rewarding experience for all, there is considerable pre-work for the facilitators, event hosts and sponsors involved.
+Please be as generous as you are able.